tuist/handbook/handbook/community/swift-stories.md

 [Swift Stories](https://community.tuist.dev/t/swift-stories-newsletter/275) is a bi-weeky newsletter that features stories from and for the Swift community to spark inspiration.

 > [!NOTE]
-> The newsletter issues are curated abou Tuist, but **not about Tuist**.
+> The newsletter issues are curated by Tuist, but **not about Tuist**.
 While readers of the newsletter might build bonds with the Tuist brand and community through the newsletter, the primary goal is to provide value to the Swift community.

 ## Overview